 - For MG or YA nonfiction, please send a synopsis or proposal and three (3) sample chapters.

 - If you are an illustrator, please send as an attachment PDF samples of your work, as well as a link to your website or to a portfolio of your work.
 Please do not mail any original artwork, as we do not assume any responsibility for original artwork that is submitted.

-- Please send all submissions to email@example.com.
-Please indicate if you are submitting to Marcia Wernick, Linda Pratt, or Emily Mitchell, and please do not send the same submission to all of us simultaneously.
+- Please send all submissions to firstname.lastname@example.org.
+Please indicate if you are submitting to Marcia Wernick, Linda Pratt, Emily Mitchell, or Shannon Gallagher, and please do not send the same submission to all of us simultaneously.
 A rejection from one of us should be considered a pass from the agency.
 Please do not resubmit that same project to another agent.
 We do not accept submissions via snail mail or social media (Facebook, Twitter, etc.).
 Any submissions sent this way will not be responded to.

 Thank you.
 We appreciate your interest in our agency and consideration of our submission guidelines.